Robinlovelace/netvishack/README.md

 This will be an informal hackathon on generating, modelling and modifying geographic representations of transport networks.

-The hackathon will be held on TBC from TBC to TBC at the LIDA.
+The hackathon will be held on Thursday 19th September (TBC) from 11:00 to 17:00.

+# Aim

+The aim of the hackathon is to bring people working on and with an interest in visualising transport networks together to develop new and evolvingideas, techniques and tools.

 # Agenda